 If you’re reading this while in the midst of a potentially failed bowel prep don’t despair!
 There are many ways to salvage a bowel prep and still have a safe, high-quality colonoscopy the next day.
 It all depends on what time you take action; If you wait until 2 hours before the procedure is scheduled than yes, it’s probably too late to do much.
 However, if you’re already having issues the night before you can totally recover from this and be fine.
 This is what I usually recommend, based on the issue at hand:

 “I drank the first dose of the prep and nothing happened.”
-I usually tell patients to wait a several hours before panicking.
+I usually tell patients to wait several hours before panicking.
 If you have waited 6 hours and there is no bowel activity whatsoever then at that point I would recommend taking either 10 mg of bisacodyl by mouth, or giving yourself an enema.
-If you’ve done all that and still nothing then it’s probably time to call your doctor and ask for suggestions.
+If you’ve done all that and still nothing happens, then it’s probably time to call your doctor and ask for suggestions.

 “I drank the first dose of the prep but vomited most of it up.”
 Unfortunately, you will need more prep then.
 This usually requires a phone call to the doctor explaining the issue and often an alternative prep is recommended.
 In selected patients, I would usually recommend Miralax prep or using magnesium citrate instead–both of which can be purchased over the counter.